menome/dataRefinery/README.md

 Each of these mirrors the top-level structure, but can not possess its own connections object.

 Also, properties specified on connected nodes (not relationships) connections will only be inserted into the graph if the target node does not already exist.

+The final relationship links to a Facet node, which is not a card.
+This is the convention we use for theLink to attach cards to facets (a slightly more complicated version of tags) for easier filtering.
+The created node in neo4j will have the labels (:Facet:Team)

 ### Configuration